Cheng0829/EFOL-SL/README.md

 ![ ](figure/3-3.png)

-**This is the data and code for our paper** `Mask and Visualize: Explainable Complex Knowledge Multi-hop Reasoning Mechanism for Predicting Synthetic Lethality in Human Cancers`.
+**This is the data and code for our paper** `Interpretable Complex Knowledge Multi-hop Reasoning Model for Predicting Synthetic Lethality in Human Cancers`.

 ## Prerequisites